 The fury of what I experienced was so painful I can’t bear to drag you guys through it.
 After many calls to customer service, representatives in other countries, and promises to escalate my claim, the booking platform notified me via email that they closed my case WITHOUT a resolution.

 WHAT I LEARNED FROM THIS:

 - Make sure to read the Terms & Conditions of EVERY Booking platform you advertise on BEFORE you start

 - Trying to figure out what type of insurance you need for Short Term Rentals is even more confusing

 - You don’t want to be under-insured and you don’t want to pay extra to be over insured

 - If the booking platform is the “merchant of record,” you’ll never have any recourse to claim additional funds as they will control the money coming in and going out, e.g. deposits, refunds

-- If you want a few more tips, click here 7 Myths Of Hosting+Airbnb+Insurance I have summarized the rest for you
+- If you want a few more tips, Click here

 As a Host who cares about my home, my guest’s experience, has multiple properties AND a full time business…I don’t have the time to go through another booking platform claim nightmare, fingers crossed even hoping they will cover me when the unfortunate time arises when there is guest damages.

 Our homes are personal, they are our investment nest eggs.
 Please take my experience in, do a little research and find the best insurance coverage to protect what you love.